 Susan Pi, CA

-Susan has a B.A. in English, a Master of Publishing, and marketing and publicity experience in both large and small book publishing houses.
-As a publicist, her hits include Vanity Fair and People Magazine.
+Susan has a BA in English, a Master of Publishing, and marketing and publicity experience in both large and small book publishing houses.
+She was a board member of the Northern California Book Publicity and Marketing Association, and her hits as a publicist include Vanity Fair and People Magazine.
 She is the lead writer at Psychometric Studios Interactive, and her writing has been published in Take on the Road and BayWoof Magazine.
+She also writes romantic dramas under a pseudonym.
 When she’s not traveling, she enjoys playing story-driven video games.

 As a Story Terrace writer, Susan interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.